NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Wheels, Tracks, and Terrain Type

 Cordless snow blowers can traverse snow on either wheels or tracks.
-Wheeled snow blowers feature two large rear wheels that drive the machine forward, while tracked models have tracks similar to those found on a tank.
+Wheeled snow blowers feature two large rear wheels that drive the machine forward, while snow blowers with tracks have tracks similar to those found on a tank.
 Consider the features of wheeled versus tracked blowers:

 • Wheeled snow blowers are easier to turn because tracked models don’t pivot.
 Wheel sizes for single-stage snow blowers range from 6 to 8 inches.
 Larger wheels perform better in deeper snow, while smaller wheels are easier to maneuver.
 These blowers are generally faster than tracked models.
-That said, some higher-end tracked blowers offer faster speed and turn-on-a-dime technology that make them comparable in speed and maneuverability to wheeled models.
+That said, some higher-end tracked blowers offer faster speed and turn-on-a-dime technology, making them comparable in speed and maneuverability to wheeled models.

 • Tracked snow blowers provide significantly better traction in the snow, making them better able to climb steep slopes without slipping backward.
 Most tracked snow blowers are two-stage models, as single-stage models typically don’t produce enough power to drive the tracks.
 They also operate closer to the surface, leaving a thinner layer of snow and ice on a driveway or sidewalk than wheeled models.